koykov/dyntpl/readme.md

 Chain of modifiers: {%= dateVariable|default("2022-10-04")|formatDate("%y-%m-%d") %}
                                     ^ first modifier      ^ second modifier
 ```
 Modifiers may collect in chain with variadic length.
-In that case each modifier will take to input the result of
+In that case, each modifier will take to input the result of
 previous modifier.
-Each modifier may take arbitrary count of arguments.
+Each modifier may take an arbitrary count of arguments.

-In general modifier is a Go function with special signature:
+In general, modifier is a Go function with special signature:
 ```go
 type ModFn func(ctx *Ctx, buf *any, val any, args []any) error
 ```